StephanStu/Cloud-DevOps-Engineer-Capstone-Project/README.md

 **Note:** If you see `Got permission denied while trying to connect to the Docker daemon socket at unix:///...`, search for help [here](https://www.digitalocean.com/community/questions/how-to-fix-docker-got-permission-denied-while-trying-to-connect-to-the-docker-daemon-socket).

-#### Configure Credentials of Amazon Web Service's Command Line Interface & Upload the Image to the Container Repository
+### Configure Credentials of Amazon Web Service's Command Line Interface & Upload the Image to the Container Repository
 One goal of the pipeline is to keep track of healthy container images.
 Therefor, linted & tested images are kept in a container repository provided by Amazon Web Services, the Elastic Container Registry, that has been spawned as part of the infrastructure.
-To enable this, configure the credentials of the command line interface on the server locally with approproiate user credentials (access to ECR is needed) by,
+To enable this, configure the credentials of the command line interface on the server locally with appropriate user credentials (access to ECR is needed) by,

 `$ aws configure`